weitsunglin/cpp-gitaction-template-using-leetcode/README.md

 Solution: Push the characters into the stack, then use top to match the next character, if it matches, then pop the character and move on to the next group.

+## 121. Best Time to Buy and Sell Stock

+Requirement:

+Solution:

 ![black_seal](https://github.com/weitsunglin/leetcode/blob/main/black_seal.png)